TryKatChup/TryKatchup.github.io/_posts/2021-12-26-nanocon-security-hospitals.md

 ---
 layout: post
 section-type: post
-title: A security vaccine for healthcare - how to protect sensitive data
+title: A security vaccine for healthcare: how to protect sensitive data
 category: cybersec-hospitals
-tags: [ 'cybersecurity', 'hospitals', 'data-anonymization', 'data-breach', 'best-practices']
+tags: [ 'cybersecurity', 'hospitals', 'data-anonymization', 'best-practices']
 ---

 A security vaccine for healthcare: how to protect sensitive data